sintefmath/JutulDarcy.jl/docs/src/man/intro.md

 ### Setting up timesteps and well controls

 We set up reporting timesteps.
 These are the intervals that the simulator gives out outputs.
 The simulator may use shorter steps internally, but will always hit these points in the output.
+Here, we report every year for 25 years.

 ````@example intro_ex
 nstep = 25
-dt = fill(365.0day, nstep)
+dt = fill(365.0day, nstep);
-nothing #hide
 ````

 We next set up a rate target with a high amount of gas injected into the model.
 This is not fully realistic, but will give some nice and dramatic plots for our example later on.